ankur0704/Monitoring_tool_assignment/README.md

 This is a Monitoring tool assignment(DEVOPS training+ internship) --
-Please reffer the screenhots for better understanding --
+Please refer the screenhots for better understanding --
 THANK YOU